More about: Versailles Day Trips from Paris

 Backpacks and large bags are not allowed inside the palace; you must leave them at the ticket office.
 Your bag must also pass through the security checkpoint.
 If you are going to Versailles in summer, include sun cream in your luggage because you may get sunburnt during your visit to the gardens and, of course, don't forget your camera.

 In some rooms of the palace you are not allowed to take photos or take them with flash, but the colours and the vegetation you will find in the gardens are worth more than one shot.
-On the other hand, wear comfortable shoes because you will be walking a lot, and don't forget to bring water with you during your visit to the gardens.
+On the other hand, wear comfortable shoes because you will be walking quite a bit and don't forget to bring water with you during your visit to the gardens.

 Where to eat